kanishkadz/kanishkadz/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I’m currently learning Flutter Application Development
-- 🤔 &nbsp; Exploring new technologies and learning how they work,on what basis.
+- 🤔 &nbsp; Exploring new technologies and learning how they work (on what basis).
 - 🎓 &nbsp; Studying Computer Science Engineering, at Asansol Engineering College.
 - 💼 &nbsp; Android developer and front-end web developer.
 - 🌱 &nbsp; Enthusiast in Artificial Intelligence & Machine Learning.